-Combine the power of a Raspberry Pi Zero (W) with the flexibility of your Arduino - Supports Serial, SPI, I2C and Logic-level signalingDesigned by Burgessworld Custom Electronics, Ships from United States
+Combine the power of a Raspberry Pi Zero (W) with the flexibility of your Arduino - Supports Serial, SPI, I2C and Logic-level signalingDesigned by BurgessWorld Custom Electronics, Ships from United States of America

 This highly-configurable Arduino-compatible shield allows you to mount (and power) a Raspberry Pi Zero or Zero-W and communicate with an Arduino-compatible micro-controller via Serial(UART), SPI, I2C, or Logic-level pin signaling.